O JARGON BUSTER

 - Any group of events on Saturdays, but in particular a

-regular program of limited colour-coded
+regular program of limited

-or DFOK as local members
+as local members to score

-to score points in the league.
+points in the league.

 - SAX

 - Saxons orienteering club, based in Kent.
+Mole Valley's

-Mole Valley's neighbours to the east.
+neighbours to the east.
 Web site.

 - Saxons Shield